LamaBleu/moRFeus_GUI/README.md

    `cd moRFeus_GUI`

 * Download morfeus_tool executable from Outernet website: https://archive.outernet.is/morfeus_tool_v1.6/
 - Choose the right version, adapted to your platform.
-(Linux-32 & 64b, ARM)
+(Linux- 32 or 64bits)
 - Copy the tool to the same directory.
 RENAME it 'morfeus_tool' !
 - Make  files executable (cd to directory ).
 No need to change files owner.
    `chmod +x *.sh`